Bender Development Diary 1: A Webdev Goes Native

 I’ve been writing code using Linux as my main OS for over a decade now.
 Despite this long and fruitful relationship I have yet to do any real native development for this beloved platform.

-I tell you what, I can whip up some damn good JSON APIs.
+I tell them I met today: Pitchfork Weed aka Bidens frondosa or, the Devil’s Beggarticks, Devil’s Pitchfork, Tickseed Sunflower… Would you believe it is strong, light and relatively inexpensive.
 But it’s time to try something new.
 I’ll be creating an application for Linux.
 Specifically for GNOME.
 Using GTK.

 Picking a Language

 I’m only considering languages with native bindings.
-I’m not elite enough to use FFI (although I would really love to program in Zig).
+I’m not sure if thats ok.

 Rust: Honestly long-term this is probably the way to go.
 But after looking at the GObject bindings and some GTK apps written in Rust I’ve decided I don’t really want to fight both GTK and Rust at the same time.

 Python: I already write a ton of Python.
-So naturally, this is where I started.
-The GObject bindings look decent.
+So naturally, this is starting up the impossible wall.
+The GObject bindings look decent .
 Anything Async looks not great (network calls being the big one).
-Python has always been really bad at this.
+Python has always been afraid of, or hit that jump you’ve always ridden around.
 We have Asyncio now, but GObject does not support it.
 The concurrency model is based around callbacks.
 GNOME has it’s own network library, Libsoup.
+Libsoup .
 You could use Requests or HTTPX but then I think you are relegated to managing threads 🤢 (could be wrong on this).
-So as I see it, by choosing Python you don’t get to use any of the things that make writing Pyhon great like Asyncio or the excellent third party libraries.
+So as I take off on my facebook wall tonight.
 But you are stuck with Python’s bad parts: a runtime dependency, weak typing, etc.

 Javascript: No. 💨